jamieroche1987/Battleships/README.md

 ### Remaining ships

- * Displays the remaining ships after every turn
+ * Displays the remaining ships after every turn by the user and computer

 ### Computer Turn